 Even though there's a saying that there's no such thing as bad weather, only bad clothes, sometimes you can't possibly deny the persistent rain and thick fog.

 If you are looking for an activity for your children, with the family, alone or with your friends to create a fun bad weather program in Switzerland, our ideas will help you.

 At the top of this page you can navigate through the bad weather ideas all over Switzerland and book your ticket right away.
 In this article, we will go into more detail about 33 ideas that you can all do in bad weather.

 Indoor activities away from home in case of bad weather

 Of course, indoor activities are perfect in bad weather.
 That's why here are some ideas on how to spend your day indoors and where to travel to do so.

 While you are doing one exciting, tricky puzzle after another with your friends or family to escape from the room you are locked in, you won't be able to pay any attention to the weather.
 This way, time will fly by and maybe the sun will be shining again by the time you complete your mission.

 Yes, you can actually surf in Switzerland.
 And you can do it indoors.
-If you don't mind the water except in the form of rain, and on the other hand you don't mind getting wet, indoor surfing could be a good option for you.
-Whether you are a professional surfer or a beginner is irrelevant.
-There are offerings for every level.
-With a surfboard under your arm and flip-flops on your feet, you're guaranteed to get that summer feeling, even if it doesn't look like it outside
+If you're not afraid of the water except in the form of rain and don't mind getting wet, indoor surfing or body boarding might be a good option for you.
+With a surfboard under your arm and flip-flops on your feet, you're guaranteed to feel like summer, even if it doesn't look like it outside.

 On the shores of beautiful Lake Lucerne, the "Glasi Hergiswil" glass factory has been producing its beautiful products by hand for over 200 years.
 On the museum tour you will learn everything about the history of this fascinating craft.
 Of course, there is also a window where you can watch the professionals at work and a factory store where the glass products are sold.